What Dogs Endure for the Deadly Iditarod Will Leave You Outraged

 https://headlines.peta.org/wp-content/uploads/2017/07/bloody-chained-dog.jpg

-During the race, they’re expected to run approximately 1,000 miles in less than two weeks, and race rules mandate only 40 hours of rest over the entire span of the race.
-They’re prohibited from taking shelter during any part of the race, except for veterinary exams or treatment.
+During the race, they’re expected to run approximately 1,000 miles in less than two weeks, and race rules mandate only 40 hours of rest over the entire span of the event.
+They’re prohibited from taking shelter during any part of it, except to undergo veterinary exams or treatment.

 6. As many as half the dogs who start the Iditarod don’t finish.